Introduction to Subnetting

 Network address and host address

-An IP address contains two addresses: network address and host address.
+An IP address consists of two parts: the network address and the host address.
 Network addresses create IP subnets.
 Host addresses provide identities to devices.

-We can use only the IP addresses of classes A, B, and C to create IP networks.
-We cannot use class D and E's IP addresses.
-They are reserved for various functions of network services and research, respectively.
+You can use only the IP addresses of classes A, B, and C to create IP networks.
+You cannot use the IP addresses of classes D and E, as they are reserved for various network services and research functions, respectively.

 Classes A, B, and C allocate default sections for network and host addresses.